pragya-manna/MediConnect/README.md

 ✅ Appointment bookings are saved in the database.
 ✅ Patient details and appointment history are retrieved securely.
+✅ All data of calculators are stored in database.

 We used MySQL to store the booking form application.